vidixha/small-vlm-doc-eval/report.md

 # Adapting Small VLMs for Document Understanding
-## A Systematic Evaluation of Sub-1B Vision-Language Models on Document Benchmarks and a Custom Degraded-Document Set
+### A Systematic Evaluation of Sub-1B Vision-Language Models on Document Benchmarks and a Custom Dataset

-**Author:** Akshata Bhat &nbsp;·&nbsp; **Date:** 2026-07-09 &nbsp;·&nbsp; **Hardware:** Google Colab free tier (Tesla T4, 15GB VRAM, 12GB system RAM)

----

-## Executive Summary

-Four models were evaluated on document understanding under an identical, reproducible protocol: three sub-1B general-purpose vision-language models (**Qwen3.5-0.8B**, **InternVL3-1B**, **SmolVLM-500M-Instruct**) and a task-specific specialist baseline, **Donut** (donut-base-finetuned-docvqa, about 200M parameters).
-Evaluation covered two public benchmarks (DocVQA, InfoVQA) and a hand-annotated custom set of 25 real documents (70 QA pairs) targeting degradation conditions the public benchmarks do not test.
-Metrics go beyond accuracy: ANLS, calibration (ECE from token logprobs), and latency.

-Three headline findings:

-1. **Qwen3.5-0.8B wins the public benchmarks on every axis**: best accuracy (DocVQA 86.9, InfoVQA 54.1 ANLS), best calibration (DocVQA ECE 3.2), fastest inference (0.48 s/query median).
-2. **Public benchmark scores overstate real-world robustness by roughly 25 to 30 ANLS points.** On the custom degraded-document set every model drops sharply (Qwen 86.9 to 54.8; InternVL3 83.2 to 57.0), the ranking between the top two models flips into a tie, and confidence calibration degrades to the point where naive confidence gating would be unsafe.
-3. **Chain-of-thought prompting hurts extractive document QA at this scale.** CoT cost InternVL3-1B 22 ANLS points and Qwen3.5-0.8B 8 points on the custom set relative to direct prompting.

 ## 1. Problem Statement

-Vision-language models under 1B parameters show strong general visual reasoning, which makes them attractive for on-device and edge deployment where compute and memory are tightly constrained.
-However, their performance on document understanding (extracting and reasoning over forms, invoices, reports, and infographics) is largely uncharacterized: published evaluations focus on models in the 3B+ range, and generic VQA accuracy does not capture what document pipelines actually need.
-Three capabilities matter in practice: dense text extraction, layout-aware reasoning, and knowing when an extraction is wrong, because a deployed pipeline must decide when to auto-accept a field value and when to defer to review.
+Vision-language models under 1B parameters show strong general visual reasoning, which makes them effective for on-device and edge deployment where compute and memory are tightly constrained.
+However, their performance on document understanding (extracting and reasoning over forms, invoices, reports, and infographics) is largely uncharacterized and published evaluations focus on models in the 3B+ range, and generic VQA accuracy does not capture what document pipelines actually fail on.

 This work addresses the gap in three parts:

 1. A systematic evaluation of architecturally distinct sub-1B VLMs on document benchmarks, with metrics beyond accuracy (calibration and latency).
 2. A custom, hand-annotated evaluation set probing robustness to real-world document degradation, which public benchmarks do not isolate.
 3. An evidence-based, parameter-efficient improvement strategy targeted at the observed failure pattern.

+Four models were evaluated on document understanding under an identical, reproducible protocol: three sub-1B general-purpose vision-language models (**Qwen3.5-0.8B**, **InternVL3-1B**, **SmolVLM-500M-Instruct**) and a task-specific specialist baseline, **Donut** (donut-base-finetuned-docvqa, about 200M parameters).
+Evaluation covered two public benchmarks (DocVQA, InfoVQA) and a hand-annotated custom set of 25 real documents (70 QA pairs) targeting degradation conditions the public benchmarks do not test.
+Metrics go beyond accuracy: ANLS, calibration (ECE from token logprobs), and latency.

 ## 2. Model Choice